Computational Foundations for Strategic Coopetition: Formalizing Interdependence and Complementarity: Abstract

 \section{Abstract}

-Modern socio-technical systems are characterized by strategic coopetition where actors simultaneously cooperate to create value and compete to capture it.
-While conceptual modeling languages like \textit{i*} provide rich qualitative representations of strategic dependencies, they lack mechanisms for quantitative analysis of dynamic trade-offs.
+Coopetition refers to simultaneous cooperation and competition among actors who ``cooperate to grow the pie and compete to split it up.''
+Modern socio-technical systems are characterized by strategic coopetition in which actors concomitantly cooperate to create value and compete to capture it.
+While conceptual modeling languages such as \textit{i*} provide rich qualitative representations of strategic dependencies, they lack mechanisms for quantitative analysis of dynamic trade-offs.
 Conversely, classical game theory offers mathematical rigor but strips away contextual richness.
 This technical report bridges this gap by developing computational foundations that formalize two critical dimensions of coopetition: interdependence and complementarity.
 We ground interdependence in \textit{i*} structural dependency analysis, translating depender-dependee-dependum relationships into quantitative interdependence coefficients through a structured translation framework.
 We formalize complementarity following Brandenburger and Nalebuff's Added Value concept, modeling synergistic value creation with validated parameterization.
 We integrate structural dependencies with bargaining power in value appropriation and introduce a game-theoretic formulation where Nash Equilibrium incorporates structural interdependence.
-Validation combines comprehensive experimental testing across power and logarithmic value function specifications, demonstrating functional form robustness, with empirical application to the Samsung-Sony S-LCD joint venture (2004--2011), where logarithmic specifications achieve superior empirical fit (validation score 45/60) while power functions provide theoretical tractability.
-This technical report serves as the foundational reference for a coordinated research program examining strategic coopetition in requirements engineering and multi-agent systems, with companion work addressing trust dynamics, team production, and reciprocity mechanisms.
+Validation combines comprehensive experimental testing comprising over 22,000 trials across power and logarithmic value function specifications, demonstrating functional form robustness, with empirical application to the Samsung-Sony S-LCD joint venture (2004--2011).
+Under strict historical alignment scoring, logarithmic specifications achieve validation score 58/60 compared to power functions (46/60), with logarithmic specifications producing realistic cooperation increases (41\%) that align with documented S-LCD patterns while power functions produce increases (166\%) that exceed realistic bounds.
+Statistical significance is confirmed at $p < 0.001$ with Cohen's $d > 9$ (very large effect size).
+This technical report serves as the foundational reference for a coordinated research program examining strategic coopetition in requirements engineering and multi-agent systems, with companion work addressing trust dynamics, collective action, and reciprocity mechanisms.

 \textbf{Keywords:} Strategic Coopetition, Conceptual Modeling, Game Theory, \textit{i*} Framework, Requirements Engineering, Value Creation, Multi-Agent Systems

 \textbf{ArXiv Classifications:} cs.SE (Software Engineering), cs.MA (Multiagent Systems), cs.AI (Artificial Intelligence)